awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 When you use inline LOB mode, the AWS DMS task checks all of the LOB sizes to determine which ones to transfer inline\.
 LOBs larger than the specified size are replicated using full LOB mode\.
 Therefore, if you know that most of the LOBs are larger than the specified setting, it's better not to use this option\.
 Instead, allow an unlimited LOB size\.

 You configure this option using an attribute in task settings, `InlineLobMaxSize`, which is only available when `FullLobMode` is set to `true`\.
-The default value for `InlineLobMaxSize` is 0\.
-The range is 1 KB–2 GB\.
+The default value for `InlineLobMaxSize` is 0 and the range is 1 –102400 kilobytes \(100 MB\)\.

 For example, you might use the following AWS DMS task settings\.
 Here, setting `InlineLobMaxSize` to a value of 5 results in all LOBs smaller than or equal to 5,000 being transferred inline\.